Currently used scoring system is modified Hendrich Fall Risk Score and is termed as Hendrich II Fall Risk Model.

 Original Hendrich Fall Risk Score

-Just for the mention, here is brief summary of original Hendrich Fall Risk Score
+Just for the mention, here is a brief summary of original Hendrich Fall Risk Score

 |Hendrich Fall Risk Assessment|